Stassi Schroeder And Beau Clark Reach Relationship Milestone, Plus Are They Buying A House?

 “They’re in the midst of like a marathon honeymoon phase,” Schwartz added.
 “Of course there have been a few peaks and valleys during that honeymoon phase, but she looks happier than she’s ever been and Beau is madly in love.
 I feel like they’re a great match for each other.
 It’s really nice to see her so happy.”

-Schroeder began dating Clark in early 2018 after an August 2017 split from Patrick Meagher.
+Schroeder began dating Clark in early 2018, after an August of 2017 split from Patrick Meagher.

-To see more of Schroeder, Clark, and their co-stars, don’t miss new episodes of Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Schroeder, Clark, and their co-stars, don’t miss new episodes of Vanderpump Rules Season 7.
+The show airs on Monday nights at 9 p.m. on Bravo TV.